ma526/video-game-market-research/README.md

 First part:-
 There are 1569 rows in the dataset and 10columns.

-The numerical values in the dataset are the following:-NA_Sales,EU_Sales,JP_Sales,Other_Sales,Global_Sale,Release_Date all the categorical features in the dataset are the following: Name,Platform,Genre,Publisher
+The numerical values in the dataset are the following:-NA_Sales,EU_Sales,JP_Sales,Other_Sales,Global_Sale,Release_Date

+all the categorical features in the dataset are the following: Name,Platform,Genre,Publisher
-1.Used filtering:-
-First I tried to Remove games with an empty value in the Global_Sales column and have less than 0.1M global sales:-

-For that:-I  Filtered the Global_Sales column:
+1.Used filtering:- a)First I tried to Remove games with an empty value in the Global_Sales column and have less than 0.1M global sales.For that:-I  Filtered the Global_Sales column:Clicked the filter button.Filtered by Blanks first and deleted those rows.Then Filtered by Numbers:Choosed "Less than" 0.1 and deleted those rows too.

-Clicked the filter button.

-Filtered by Blanks first and deleted those rows.

-Then Filtered by Numbers:

-Choosed "Less than" 0.1 and deleted those rows too.

-for deletion:-

-Click the first row number (the first filtered row).

-Then press Shift on your keyboard and click the last row number.

-This will select everything between.

-Once all the rows are highlighted (you'll see them shaded), you can:

-Right-click on any selected row number
+for deletion:-Click the first row number (the first filtered row).Then press Shift on your keyboard and click the last row number.This will select everything between.Once all the rows are highlighted (you'll see them shaded), you can:Right-click on any selected row number.Choose Delete Row.

-Choose Delete Row.

-copied the result to sheet1.
+ b)copied the result to sheet1.

+ c)Tried to Apply named ranges to each column so you can easily call them in the next upcoming steps if needed.